"Son of man, set your face toward Gog of the land of Magog, the prince of Rosh, Meshech and Tubal, and prophesy against himEzekiel 38:2(NASB)

-Although unbelieving Israel is already back in the land as Ezekiel proclaimed, (chapter 37), they will not be brought back to 'life' until the cry out, "Blessed is He who comes in the name of the Lord", at the end of the Great Tribulation, when they acknowledge Jesus as Lord.
+Although unbelieving Israel is already back in the land as Ezekiel proclaimed, (chapter 37), they will not be brought back to 'life' until they cry out, "Blessed is He who comes in the name of the Lord," at the end of the Great Tribulation when they acknowledge Jesus as Lord.
 (Luke 13:35).
 With unbelieving Israel back in the land, the curious happenings of chapter 38 prove to be imminent - and Ezekiel pronounces God's judgement on a specific leader who attacks Israel - GOG, from a particular location - the land of MAGOG.

 There is much speculation about the identities of Gog and Magog, the locations of Meshech and Tubal, and the timing of this particular invasion on the mountains of Israel.
-There are a number of alternatives views about the identities of this unnamed, future enemy of Israel and its timing in God's prophetic plan.
+There are a number of alternative views about the identities of this un-named future enemy of Israel, and its timing in God's prophetic plan.
 While Scripture indicates that the judgement of Gog and Magog is very close, it will not be until after the event that they can be fully identified.

-What is less frequently discussed, is the striking parallel between Israel's Exodus from Egyptian slavery; their wanderings in the wilderness; their entrance into the promised land; the fierce battles they fought to secure their inheritance, and the crowing of the great King David - who was not permitted to build the first TEMPLE... with the prophetic happenings that are soon to take place.
-After their Babylonian enslavement, the nation of Israel has been dispersed, throughout the world, for more than 2500 years.
-During 'The Times of the Gentiles', which began with Nebuchadnezzar, the people of Israel have been wandering across the wilderness of the world.
+What is less frequently discussed, is the striking parallel between Israel's Exodus from Egyptian slavery, their wanderings in the wilderness, their entrance into the promised land, the fierce battles they fought to secure their inheritance, and the crowing of the great King David - who was not permitted to build the first TEMPLE... with the prophetic happenings that are soon to take place.
+After their Babylonian enslavement, the nation of Israel was dispersed throughout the world.
+During 'The Times of the Gentiles', which began with Nebuchadnezzar, the people of Israel have been wandering across the wilderness of the world formore than 2500 years.
 Indeed, they are often referred to as 'the wandering Jew'.